dulanjanad/LearnKubernetes/02_building_a_kubernetes_cluster/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------

-:bulb: **Tip:** **Please check below repository to provision a test environment using terraform** - https://github.com/dulanjanad/AWS-Playground
+:bulb: **Tip:** **Please check this repository to provision a test environment using terraform** - https://github.com/dulanjanad/AWS-Playground

 ---------------------------------------------------------------------------------------------------------------------------------------------